kristenprescott/VirtualAssistant/README.md

 ##### Making new commands:

-- Commands are held in an array called "commands" that currently lives inside the VirtualAssistant component.
+- Commands are held in an array called "commands", located inside the VirtualAssistant component.
 Each command is an object with two properties:
   1. command: a string for Virtual Assistant to listen for
   2. callback: a callback function to execute in response; there is one already built-in to the react-speech-recognition hook called resetTranscript() - it resets the transcript.
 (I use the command "clear" or "reset" here)
 - A common pattern I've used here for action commands is to: